Throughout this project, I investigated various material qualities and applied them in ways to encourage audience interaction.

 Mindful and mindless exploration is something that I find myself doing a lot when interacting with tactile objects.
 A playful experience that I describe as interchangeable, a state of flow, a strong sense of calm or a few moments of uninterrupted mind-nothingness.
 These interactions can often lead to reduced feelings of stress and anxiety, and I hope that you might experience this too.

-Derived from fruit, seeds and vegetables these objects are deceptive to the touch.
+Derived from fruit, vegetables and seeds these objects are deceptive to the touch.
 The tessellation of interlocking forms is intended to mirror the interlocking of your hands with surfaces as you explore them freely.

 I want to challenge the antiquated curatorial phrase ‘Do Not Touch’ by allowing everybody to interact with my work, to realise the importance of this sense that seems to be taken for granted.